-Dr. Thomas Fisher, Dean and Professor of Health Sciences came of the Vera Z. Dwyer College of Health Sciences at IU South Bend came in July 2017 from Indiana University Purdue University at Indianapolis (IUPUI), where he led the development of three degree programs: the Master of Science in Occupational Therapy (OT), and two Doctor of Occupational Therapy (OTD) degree programs, one entry level and one post-professional.
+Dr. Thomas Fisher, Dean and Professor of Health and Rehabilitation Sciences of the Vera Z. Dwyer College of Health Sciences at IU South Bend, came in July 2017 from Indiana University Purdue University at Indianapolis (IUPUI), where he led the development of three degree programs: the Master of Science in Occupational Therapy (OT), and two Doctor of Occupational Therapy (OTD) degree programs, one entry level and one post-professional.

 Dr. Fisher received his BS in Occupational Therapy from Indiana University School of Medicine at IUPUI, his MS in Education from Purdue University and a post-masters Education Specialist (EdS) degree in Educational & Counseling Psychology from the University of Kentucky.
 His PhD in Educational Psychology is also from the University of Kentucky.

 While at IUPUI, Dean Fisher was the Chair of the Department of Occupational Therapy and served as an Interim Associate Dean for Academic Affairs.
 During his fourteen years at IUPUI, the OT program was consistently in the top 10% of OT programs in the nation, according to the US News & World Report.
 Dr. Fisher was a key participant in the development of the PhD in Health & Rehabilitation Science at IUPUI.
 Dr. Fisher was best known for his extraordinary service to the campus and the School of Health and Rehabilitation Sciences.
 He served on the campus IRB Committee, Promotion and Tenure Committee, as well as the Conflict of Interest Committee.
 He chaired the IUPUI Budget Committee for several years.
 He served and/or chaired all the committees in the School, serving as faculty president three times.